amancevice/lambda-compose/README.md

 Run `make build` to install your application to the `lambda` and `layer` volumes.

-_Note: Splitting the application and layer in this manner is not required, but it's a handy way to separate your application logic from its core dependencies.
+_Note: Splitting the application and layer in this fashion is not required, but it's a handy way to separate your application logic from its core dependencies.

 Assuming your application codebase is small, updating your Lambda function becomes fairly trivial._

 ## Package